 \subsection{Learning mechanisms}

-Affirmative action may also have affected top enrollees' earnings through human capital channels.
-For example, the average level of academic preparation of UERJ's student body was lower under affirmative action, which may have reduced the benefits of peer interactions or caused professors to teach less advanced material.
+Affirmative action may also have reduced top enrollees' earnings through human capital channels.
+For example, UERJ students became less academically prepared on average under affirmative action.
+This may have reduced the benefits of peer interactions or caused professors to teach less advanced material.

 To test for learning mechanisms, we use data from Brazil's national college exit exam, the Enade \citep{inep2022enade}.
 The Enade is a field-specific exam that has been administered every year since 2004, although each field is tested every three years on a staggered schedule.
-The government assigns ratings to each higher education program based in part on their students' Enade scores, so many universities ask students who are close to graduation to take the exam \citep{pedrosa2013assessing}.
-But the Enade is typically low stakes from the student's perspective, as most universities do not require students to pass the exam in order to graduate.
+The government uses Enade scores to rate higher education programs, so many universities ask students to take the exam when they are close to graduation \citep{pedrosa2013assessing}.
+The Enade is typically low stakes from the student's perspective; it is not a graduation requirement at most universities.

-Table \ref{tab:dd_enade} examines how affirmative action affected the characteristics and performance of UERJ's Enade exam takers.
-This table presents difference-in-differences (DD) estimates that compare 2004--2015 exam takers at UERJ to those at other federal and state universities that did not have affirmative action during this period.\footnote{\enskip See Appendix Table \ref{tab:summ_enade} for details on our Enade sample and the exam fields.} Column (A) shows the means of each outcome in the 2004--2006 cohorts at UERJ; we define this as the pre-AA period since UERJ students who took the Enade in these years enrolled prior to 2003.
+Table \ref{tab:dd_enade} shows how affirmative action affected the characteristics and performance of UERJ's Enade participants.
+This table presents DD estimates that compare 2004--2015 exam takers at UERJ to those at other federal and state universities that did not have affirmative action during this period.\footnote{\enskip See Appendix Table A17 for details on our Enade sample and the exam fields.} Column (A) shows the means of each outcome in the 2004--2006 cohorts at UERJ; we define 2004--2006 as the pre-AA period since these Enade cohorts typically enrolled in UERJ prior to 2003.
 Column (B) displays DD estimates for all exam takers, which are the coefficients on an indicator for UERJ interacted with an indicator for the post-AA cohorts (2007--2015).\footnote{\enskip Our DD specification for Table \ref{tab:dd_enade} is